fazalmajid/zfssnap/README.md

 # zfssnap
 Cron job to manage ZFS snapshots

 > Note: do NOT use this on Ubuntu or any similar ZFS-on-Linux distributions that have the `zsysd` daemon for integration with `systemd` and other management tasks.
 It seems `zsysd` takes objection to some of the snapshots created by `zvault` and will crash, then be restarted by `systemd`, and so on *ad nauseam*, eating up half your CPU in the process.
+Alpine Linux does not seem to have this problem.

 zfssnap is a small utility written in Go to manage automatic ZFS snapshots on a system that supports it, like Illumos (Solaris), Linux or FreeBSD.
 I have